 Sleep Apnea Treatment Options and Effectiveness

-Sleeping next to someone with Sleep Apnea
+Sleeping Next to Someone with Sleep Apnea

 Do you suspect you are sleeping next to someone with Sleep Apnea?
-The majority of of people with sleep apnea do not recognize it themselves, it takes their sleep partners to identify the problem.
+The majority of people with sleep apnea do not recognize it themselves, it takes their sleep partners to identify the problem.

 Contact our Denver office today to schedule your next appointment!
 Dr. Gary Radz and his team are committed to providing patients with comprehensive, personalized care that puts their comfort first each and every time they come in for treatment.
 Let us give you something to smile about!
 We’re also happy to serve the surrounding areas of Englewood, Aurora, Lakewood, Greenwood Village, Centennial, and beyond.